 Broadcasting on May 21st, 2012, Colors is a bit of an oddball when it comes to Radiolab episodes.
-Rather than being presented in Radiolab’s usual format, this episode features its topics delivered in a narrative stylization as opposed to a scientific one.
+Rather than being presented in Radiolab’s usual format, this episode features its topics delivered in a narrative stylization instead of a scientific one.
 It is a mixture of science and art.

 Kurlwich and Abumrad consider the topic from multiple lenses.
-The questions they dive into range from the obvious to the abstract, and it makes for genuinely captivating listening.
+The questions they dive into range from the obvious to the abstract, making for genuinely captivating listening.
 One notable example of how the episode is presented in a narrative format is when the two put forward the story of a sea creature that sees color differently from humans.
-Ultimately, the story boils down to the topic of how dogs see color, but the presentation makes it much more engaging.
+Ultimately, the story boils down to how dogs see color, but the presentation makes it much more engaging.